joe7575/profiler/README.md

 When you instrument your code, the, line ``on_timer = my_timer_func,`` will be replaced by ``on_timer = function(pos, elapsed) return profiler.profile(<id>, my_timer_func, pos, elapsed) end,``
 and will be restored when you de-instrument your code.

-Before instrumenting the code, the tool will generate a backup file 'profiler_backup.zip' for the case, something should go wrong.

-In addition, the tool will add/remove the profiler dependency in 'depends.txt'.

 ## Hints for good measurement results